 2. Scaliger Tombs – 3 skq.m. cage with 5 EUR fee entrance is not worth it, at all.

-Located next to the Piazza dei Signori, the Scaliger Tombs are a series of Gothic funerary monuments dedicated to the influential Scaliger family.
+Located next to the Piazza dei Signori, the Scaliger Tombs.
+A series of Gothic funerary monuments dedicated to the influential Scaliger family.

 This family ruled Verona for many years, and the heads of the house sat as the Lords of Verona.